SpontanCombust/doctor-callendar-app/README.md

-# Callendar App
+# Doctor Callendar App

 A small React + Firebase app for doctors to manage patient appointments.
 Currently only supports Polish language.

-This project has been created as a test assignment.
+:warning: This project has been created as a test assignment.

 ## How to run